 In the "Strict Father" frame, we are locked in a dangerous, unending battle between good and evil.
 We gain our safety, our moral sense of right and wrong, and our identity as "good" by opposing evil.
 This makes life a zero-sum game of absolutes with the winners and losers easy to spot.
 Those who are obedient, disciplined and relentlessly self-interested are rewarded with wealth and power.
 Those who are weak and permissive are punished with poverty and misfortune.
-Might is right with no exceptions or exemptions.
+As in the animal world, might is right with no exceptions or exemptions.